djipco/surface-scanmeister/README.md

 #### Prerequisite

 The distance sensors used by `scanmeister` rely on the I2C protocol.
-Therefore, I2C must be enabled on the Pi (in Preferences -> Raspberry Pi Configuration -> Interfaces).
-Reboot.
+Therefore, I2C must be enabled on the Pi:

+  * Preferences -> Raspberry Pi Configuration -> Interfaces
+  * Enable I2C
+  * Reboot

 #### Installation